martin0258/university-research/thesis/thesis.md

 Now it comes to the results of our solution.
 First, let’s compare the performance among 3 different growth functions: no growth (TWR.N), linear growth (TWR.L), and exponential growth (TWR.E).
 TWR.E has the best performance, followed by TWR.L and TWR.N.
 It shows that as more weights are put on the more recent training instances, the better performance we get.
 This evidence supports that our idea is valid.
 However, TWR has its limitation because TWR.E3 has mixed performance, i.e., performance of some dramas are improved, while some become worse.
 Thus, in order to automatically choose the best growth function, TWR.A is implemented.
 The results show that TWR.A outperforms all the other models in terms of overall MAPE and MAE among all dramas, which gives us more confidence that our idea is valid.

-Table 3.
-MAPE of experiment results
+Table .
+MAPE of TV ratings predictions

 | M↓D→   | D1     | D2     | D3     | D4     | D5     | D6     | D7     | D8     | All        |
 |--------|--------|--------|--------|--------|--------|--------|--------|--------|------------|